-Smart load balancers can automate deployment and leverage analytics to provide predictive autoscaling so your valuable team members can focus on other critical areas of the business.
+Smart load balancing automates deployment and leverage analytics to provide predictive autoscaling so your valuable team members can focus on other critical areas of the business.

 With DevOps on the rise, self service is a growing requirement in many IT organizations.
 Developers now have direct access to the infrastructure and services they need.
 You’d think the smart thing to do would be to have self-service load balancing too, right?
 Unfortunately, most load balancing solutions create bottlenecks for DevOps organizations.

 The “hurry up and wait” model—submitting IT tickets requesting network administrators to provision, configure, or assist—is dumb.
 A smart load balancer leverages REST APIs so network administrators can monitor and manage via policy while developers get self service access to the resources they need.